molanojustin/smithsonian-mcp/TROUBLESHOOTING.md

 3. Copy the API key exactly as provided
 4. Add it to your `.env` file without quotes or spaces

+### Search Filter Errors

+**"HTTP 400 error ... indexed_structured_data.name"**

+- Older builds sent maker filters to a non-existent field (`indexed_structured_data.name`)
+- The Smithsonian API expects maker facets under `indexedStructured.name`
+- Upgrade to the latest server build so the corrected facet name is used automatically
+- Re-run your maker search; the API should now accept the corrected filter

 ### Service Startup Issues

 **"Service failed to start"**